Basic Science Pharmacology

 ClobazamGABA-A (1,5-benzodiazepine)Sedation, droolingCYP2C19 statusApproved for Lennox-Gastaut; less sedating than clonazepam

-PerampanelAMPA receptor antagonistAggression, dizziness, weight gainBehavioral monitoringBox warning: serious psychiatric/behavioral reactions
+PerampanelAMPA receptor antagonistAggression, dizziness, weight gainBehavioral monitoringBoxed warning: serious or life-threatening psychiatric & behavioral reactions (aggression, hostility, irritability, anger, homicidal ideation/threats)

 Cannabidiol (Epidiolex)Multiple (unclear primary)Hepatotoxicity (esp. with VPA), diarrhea, sedationLFTsApproved for Dravet, Lennox-Gastaut, TSC; ↑ clobazam levels

-VigabatrinIrreversible GABA transaminase inhibitorIrreversible bilateral visual field constriction, fatigueBaseline + q3-month visual field & OCT (REMS)First-line for infantile spasms (esp. with TSC)
+VigabatrinIrreversible GABA transaminase inhibitorIrreversible bilateral visual field constriction, fatigueCounseling + periodic ophthalmologic monitoring: visual field testing (perimetry) when feasible; ERG ± OCT when perimetry is unreliable (infants/devo-limited) — OCT NOT a universal REMS testFirst-line for infantile spasms (esp. with TSC)

 EthosuximideT-type Ca2+ channel blockerGI upset, headache, rare SJSDrug level, CBCFirst-line for childhood absence epilepsy; does NOT treat GTCs